 Agriculture is responsible for approximately one per cent of total community emissions.
-While not a significant emissions source within our region, agriculture accounts for about 12 per cent of Australia's national emissions.
-There are significant opportunities to support sustainable agricultural and local food production practices across the region to help reduce this emissions source.
+While not a significant emissions source, there are opportunities to support sustainable agricultural and local food production practices across the region.

 FOCUS AREA 4.1 REDUCE WASTE AND RECOVER WASTE ENERGY